Mariem-Ben-Salah/Demo---Autmation/README.md

 6. Deploy the Lambda function to your AWS account.
 7. Check the # TO DO
 8. Add an _API Gateway_ as a trigger to your Lambda.
+9. Create your Bot/App on https://api.slack.com/apps
+10. Add the required bot and user scopes (channels:read, groups:read, im:read, mpim:read, users:read, users:read.email)
+11. Install the bot to your workspace
+12. Add the bot to the wanted channels
-9. Set up a Slash Command to trigger the Lambda function when wanted.
+13. Set up a Slash Command to trigger the Lambda function when wanted.

 After setting up, you can run the automation process with the command: <span style="color:red">/demo DD.MM HH:SS</span>
 For Example :
-* <span style="color:red">/demo 24.4 17:35</span> : Plan the demo for 24th April At 17:35 OR `#0B49D6`
+* <span style="color:red">/demo 24.4 17:35 : </span>Plan the demo for 24th April At 17:35
-# <span style="color:red">/demo 6.4 9 </span> : Plan the demo for 6th April at 9 am
+* <span style="color:red">/demo 6.4 9 : </span>Plan the demo for 6th April at 9 am

 * The MM field is mandatory.
 The default value is 00
 * The start time of the meeting is HH:SS